-- to briefly convey the basic concept of disaster risk management and the change in government's approach to dealing with disasters and disaster risk management in terms of the DM Act and the NDMF; - to stress the statutory responsibilities for disaster risk management vested in the municipal council; - to harness political support for the implementation process which your institution will be embarking on; - to discuss the current status of disaster risk management in the institution; - to present and discuss an outline of the proposed foundational institutional arrangements for disaster risk management in your municipality; - to obtain the Executive Mayor's (or Mayor's) support in promoting political participation in a disaster risk management orientation workshop to be convened as soon as possible after your meeting with the Executive Mayor (or Mayor); - to consult on the composition and establishment of a political forum f or disaster risk management policy, to identify key political role players in the municipality, and to discuss the mechanisms needed to ensure the application of the principles of co-operative government and for coordinating disaster risk management between your municipality and neighbouring municipalities and authorities; and - to secure a consultation with the Mayoral Committee to brief the members on the council's statutory responsibilities for disaster risk management.
+- to briefly convey the basic concept of disaster risk management and the change in government's approach to dealing with disasters and disaster risk management in terms of the DM Act and the NDMF; - to stress the statutory responsibilities for disaster risk management vested in the municipal council; - to harness political support for the implementation process which your institution will be embarking on; - to discuss the current status of disaster risk management in the institution; - to present and discuss an outline of the proposed foundational institutional arrangements for disaster risk management in your district; - to obtain the Executive Mayor's (or Mayor's) support in promoting political participation in a disaster risk management orientation workshop to be convened as soon as possible after your meeting with the Executive Mayor (or Mayor); - to consult on the composition and establishment of a political forum for disaster risk management policy, to identify key political role players in the district municipality, and to discuss the mechanisms needed to ensure the application of the principles of co-operative government and for coordinating disaster risk management between your district and the local municipalities in the district (and the District Management Area (DMA), if applicable); and - to secure a consultation with the Mayoral Committee to brief the members on the council's statutory responsibilities for disaster risk management.

 Make sure that you capitalise on this consultation by immediately setting the wheels in motion to convene an orientation workshop for politicians.
-Ideally, you should have a twoday workshop to cover all the basics.
+Ideally, you should have a two-day workshop to cover all the basics.
 However, it may well not be possible to set aside two days for the workshop, in which case you will have to settle for a one-day workshop.

 Remember, in order to be consistent with the arrangements in the national sphere, one of the main outcomes of this workshop will be to discuss institutional arrangements which will give effect to the same responsibilities in the municipal sphere as those of of the national Intergovernmental Committee on Disaster Risk Management (ICDRM).
-An example of such an arrangement in the municipal sphere includes assigning disaster risk management responsibilities to the Mayoral Committee.
+Ideally, you should establish an intermunicipality committee specifically for disaster risk management for the district which replicates and is consistent in purpose and composition with that established in the national sphere (the ICDRM).
+Alternatively, you can identify existing political structures that will serve the same purpose, for example, the Mayoral Committee and the district intergovernmental forum.
 We discuss these structures in more detail in Action Step 2.

 It is important that you carefully target your invitations to the orientation workshop to ensure that the right role players attend the workshop.
-To beg in with, you should invite the Mayoral Committee and the members of appropriate intermunicipality forum/s to the workshop.
-If appropriate intermunicipality forum/s have not been established, then invite at least two political representatives each from your neighbouring metropolitan municipalities (if applicable) and district municipalities.
-For example, the representatives could be the Executive Mayor (or Mayor) and the councillor who is tasked with the disaster risk management portfolio in the relevant municipality.
-You can extend these orientation workshops to ward councillors from your municipality at a later stage.
+To begin with, you should invite the Mayoral Committee and the members of the district intergovernmental forum to the workshop.
+If a district intergovernmental forum has not been established in your district, then invite at least two political representatives from each of the local municipalities (and the DMA, if applicable) in the district to the workshop, for example the Executive Mayor (or Mayor) and the councillor who is tasked with the disaster risk management portfolio in the local municipality.
+It will also be wise to engage the members of any other relevant existing intermunicipality forums dealing with disaster risk management policy - especially those that have been established with neighbouring municipalities.
+You can extend these orientation workshops to ward councillors at a later stage.

-Need some help in identifying the key political role players that will deal with disaster risk management issues in your metropolitan municipality?
+Need some help in identifying the key political role players that will deal with disaster risk management issues in your district municipality?
 Then dip into the Candy Jar.3